 - grated carrot

-Happy cooking and I’d love to see your pics if you make it!
+Happy cooking and I’d love to see your pictures of this veggie burger recipe if you make it!